 Upon the timely receipt of the required documents, the Corporate Secretary will request an autobiographical statement explaining the candidate's interest in serving as a director, a completed statement regarding conflicts of interest, and a waiver of liability for background checks from the candidate.
 To assist in the Nominating and Corporate Governance Committee's evaluation of the candidate, the Corporate Secretary may also request such additional information the Committee deems reasonably necessary to complete its evaluation.
 Such documents must be received from the candidate prior to December 1 preceding the annual meeting of shareholders for the Nominating and Corporate Governance Committee to evaluate the candidate and consider him or her for nomination at the next annual meeting of shareholders.
+Our Policy on the Consideration and Evaluation of Director Candidates Recommended by Shareholders is published on the Investor Relations > Governance > Governance Documents section of our website at www.atlanticunionbank.com.

-SHAREHOLDER PROPOSALS FOR OUR 2024 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR OUR 2025 ANNUAL MEETING

-In order for a shareholder proposal to be considered for possible inclusion in our 2024 proxy statement, it must comply with applicable requirements and conditions established by the SEC, including Rule 14a-8 of the Exchange Act, and must be received by our Corporate Secretary at the address below on or before November 22, 2023.
+In order for a shareholder proposal to be considered for possible inclusion in our 2025 proxy statement, it must comply with applicable requirements and conditions established by the SEC, including Rule 14a-8 of the Exchange Act, and must be received by our Corporate Secretary at the address below on or before November 26, 2024.

-If you would like to submit a matter for consideration at our 2024 annual meeting (including any shareholder proposal not submitted under Rule 14a-8 or any director nomination) that will not be included in the proxy statement for the annual meeting, it must be received by our Corporate Secretary at the address below no earlier than the close of business on January 3, 2024 and no later than the close of business on February 2, 2024, assuming we do not change the date of our 2024 annual meeting by more than 30 days before or 70 days after the anniversary date of our 2023 annual meeting.
-Any matter, including any director nomination, must comply with our bylaws.
+If you would like to submit a matter for consideration at our 2025 annual meeting (including any shareholder proposal not submitted under Rule 14a-8 or any director nomination) that will not be included in the proxy statement for the annual meeting, you must comply with the advance notice and other provisions in our bylaws and it must be received by our Corporate Secretary at the address below no earlier than the close of business on January 7, 2025 and no later than the close of business on February 6, 2025, assuming we do not change the date of our 2025 annual meeting by more than 30 days before or 70 days after the anniversary date of our 2024 annual meeting.